matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 # The Sociotechnical Playbook

-A practical, tactical guide for technical leaders on how to design the environment that makes good engineering possible.
 In the technology industry, there is a habit of identifying deep, systemic architectural failures and believing they can be fixed by reorganising management frameworks.
 We adopt SAFe, we rename our Project Managers to Scrum Masters, and we buy [AI coding assistants](ai-power-tools.md), all while the underlying monolithic database silently strangles our ability to deliver.

 <!-- more -->